Updated February 4, 2026

 There is more to pink than a girly and feminine feel.
 Pink gives brands a modern, luxurious, and youthful look.

-The sophisticated color of all, black symbolizes seriousness, authority, and control.
+Black, the most sophisticated color of all, symbolizes seriousness, authority, and control.
 It also gives a slick, modern, and luxurious look.

-Now, after you have picked your primary color, it’s time to gather inspiration from your surroundings.
+Lastly, after you have picked your primary color and considered your competition’s brand colors, it’s time to gather inspiration from your surroundings.

 Luckily, there are many design websites that can give you a good dose of inspiration.
 You just need to keep looking until you find something that truly resonates with your brand.
 Here are some resources from where you can gather inspiration: